 Subsequent to staff's determination that the Tentative Map would expire on January 10, 2009, Senate Bill (SB) 1185 (Map Act Section 66452.21) granted an automatic one-year time extension for the Tentative Map, resulting in a new expiration date of January 10, 2010.
 Additionally, Assembly Bill (AB) 333 (Map Act Section 66452.22) granted an automatic two-year time extension for the Tentative Map, resulting in a new expiration date of January 10, 2012.
 On January 13, 2011, the Planning Commission approved the fourth one-year time extension for the Tentative Map, resulting in a new expiration date of January 10, 2013.
 On January 24, 2013, the Planning Commission approved the fifth one-year time extension for the Tentative Map, resulting in a new expiration date of January 10, 2014.
-On January 9, 2014, the Planning Commission approved a discretionary two-year time extension that was filed pursuant to

-Assembly Bill (AB) 116 (Map Act Section 66452.24), which allows the possibility of a discretionary two-year time extension for Tentative Maps that meet certain criteria, resulting in a new expiration date of January 10, 2016.

-This application represents the sixth discretionary time extension that has been filed for the project, pursuant to the State Subdivision Map Act.
-This application for a discretionary one-year time extension, if approved, will extend the life of the Tentative Map to January 10, 2017.
-Additionally, the project would become eligible for a discretionary two-year time extension under AB 1303.
+On January 9, 2014, the Planning Commission approved a discretionary two-year time extension that was filed pursuant to Assembly Bill (AB) 116 (Map Act Section 66452.24), resulting in a new expiration date of January 10, 2016.
+Prior to the expiration of that time extension, the Applicant filed for a sixth discretionary one-year time extension, which was approved on February 18, 2016, and extended the life of the Tentative Map to January 10, 2017.
+The Applicant has exercised all available time extensions except for the time extension permitted under AB 1303.